Admission Guidelines for the BS/MS Occupational Therapy Program

 To apply, you need:

-- Completion of 56-60 college credits (Transfer students must have all prerequisite courses completed.)
-A minimum grade of C is required to transfer credits from another institution
+- Completion of 56-60 college credits A minimum grade of C is required to transfer credits from non CUNY colleges.

 - Minimum overall GPA of 2.9.